halt-dos/wiki-base/docs/products/adc/listeners/server_groups/load_balancing.md

 ### Load Balancing Algorithms
 This field specifies the load balancing algorithm according to the configured website.

-1.**ROUND ROBIN**:
+1. **ROUND ROBIN**:
 This algorithm is a smart approach to distribute client requests across an array of servers.
 It forwards the client request to each server in turn.
 Also, assigns a weight to each server as per current load and idle capacity.

-2.**LEAST CONNECTIONS**: This algorithm is a dynamic load balancing algorithm.
+2. **LEAST CONNECTIONS**: This algorithm is a dynamic load balancing algorithm.
 It forwards client requests to the server, which has the least no. of active connections on the server.

-3.**LEAST LISTENER CONNECTIONS**:
+3. **LEAST LISTENER CONNECTIONS**:
  This algorithm is a dynamic load balancing algorithm.
 It forwards client requests to the server, which have a small response time in order to serve requests.

-4.**LEAST RESPONSE TIME**: This algorithm is a dynamic load balancing algorithm.
+4. **LEAST RESPONSE TIME**: This algorithm is a dynamic load balancing algorithm.
 It forwards client requests to the server, which have a small response time in order to serve requests.

-5.**MINIMUM JITTER**: This algorithm is a dynamic load balancing algorithm.
+5. **MINIMUM JITTER**: This algorithm is a dynamic load balancing algorithm.
 It forwards client requests to the server, which have served the minimum jitter.
 NOTE: For this algorithm to work, the server group should have ICMP monitor attached.

-6.**IP HASH**: This algorithm takes the client's and server's source and destination IP address to generate a unique hash key.
+6. **IP HASH**: This algorithm takes the client's and server's source and destination IP address to generate a unique hash key.
 This key is used to assign the client to a specific server.
 In the case of a broken session, the key can be regenerated, and the client can be directed to the same server.

-7.**PERSISTENT HASH**: This algorithm takes the user input location within the current request to generate a user-defined custom unique hash key.
+7. **PERSISTENT HASH**: This algorithm takes the user input location within the current request to generate a user-defined custom unique hash key.
 This key is used to assign the client to a specific server.
 In the case of a broken session, the key can be regenerated, and the client can be directed to the same server.
 NOTE: In hashing-based load balancing,  if a specified value does not exists then the request is served on the basis of client's IP address.

-8.**Least Requests:**
+8. **Least Requests:**
 This algorithm is a dynamic load balancing algorithm.
 It forwards client requests to the server, which have served the minimum amount of requests.

-9.**SNMP Metrics**: This algorithm is a dynamic load balancing algorithm.
+9. **SNMP Metrics**: This algorithm is a dynamic load balancing algorithm.
 It forwards client requests to the server, which have least CPU / RAM usage.
 NOTE: For this algorithm to work, the server group should have SNMP monitor attached.

 ### How to Use: